-The Ghosts of Lote Bravo received a National New Play Network Rolling World Premiere at the Unicorn Theatre in Kansas City, MO, Borderlands Theater in Tucson, Arizona.
+In theatre, Bettis’ play “The Ghosts of Lote Bravo” received a National New Play Network Rolling World Premiere at the Unicorn Theatre in Kansas City, MO, and Borderlands Theater in Tucson, Arizona.
 The play was published in American Theatre Magazine in February 2018 with stills from the production on the cover.
-Her play, Alligator, was produced Off-Broadway with New Georges and The Sol Project, and was nominated for a 2017 Drama Desk for Outstanding Music in a Play.
-Queen of Basel, a bilingual adaptation of Miss Julie commissioned by Miami New Drama, was produced at Miami New Drama in April 2018, and will receive its world premiere at Studio Theatre in D.C.
-March 2019.
-Her play, 72 miles to go… received a workshop production at the Alley’s All New festival in January 2019.
+Her play, “Alligator,” was produced Off-Broadway with New Georges and The Sol Project, and was nominated for a 2017 Drama Desk for Outstanding Music in a Play.
+“Queen of Basel,” a bilingual adaptation of Miss Julie commissioned by Miami New Drama, was produced at Miami New Drama in April 2018 and Studio Theatre in D.C.
+March 2019, to critical acclaim.